A Guide to Different Types of Jockey Boxes

 These steel belted models raise the bar for what portable draft systems should be and can look like.

-Designed and built specifically to exceed the demands of the active beverage industry, these 54 qt coolers are currently in use by over a thousand customers worldwide.
+Designed and built specifically to exceed the demands of the active beverage industry, these 54 qt coolers are currently in use by thousands of customers worldwide.